Modeling Information Great Northern's Kettle Falls Branch

 Also by 1901 Hill had gained control in Canada of the Vancouver, Victoria and Eastern whose charter permitted him to build west from the ore rich Kootanies to the Pacific coast.
 Hill began building his 'third mainline' towards Vancouver.
 By its completion in 1915 line would eventually cross the border at five points and came within yards of it at other places.
 It was called the VV&E in Canada and the Washington and Great Northern on the US side.

 Construction of the line began in 1901 at Marcus, the place on the SF&N where the Kettle River joined the Columbia.
 The new line followed the Kettle River between Marcus and Laurier,Wash first crossing into Canada.
 Between there and Danville, Wash the second crossing lay the BC town of Grand Forks in another area rich in precious metal ores.
 The large Grandby smelter was built there and Hill bought a significant interest in it.
 To the north several very rich mines were opened at Phoenix.
-The CPR reached the town first and began charging exorbiant rates.
+The CPR reached the Phoenix first and began charging exorbiant rates.
 Soon thereafter Great Northern arrived on a line featuring much better grades and soon was hauling the majority of the Phoenix ores to the Grandby Smelter.

 Additional strikes were made to the south at Republic, Wash with the nearest smelter being the Grandby at Grand Forks.
 In 1900 Tracy Holland began building the Grand Forks & Kettle Valley to service the Republic mines.
 Unfortunately for him, Hill also was planning a railroad south from Grand Forks to Republic as part of the new line to the coast.
 As with Oregon's Descutes Canyon a decade later, a battle ensued.
 At one point Hill's crews layed a crossing through Holland's line in the middle of the night.
 In the morning, Holland had a locomotive parked on the crossing, blocking any further progress by Hill.
 Eventually, difficulties were resolved with both lines being built.
 Hill's line had the better route and took the lion's share of the traffic.
 Within a few years Holland's line, by then called the Grand Forks & Republic was abandoned.